mossy2100/Galaxon.BigNumbers/README.md

 ## Feedback

-Please let me know if you find any bugs, if you would like so see any new features added to the type, or if you can see ways it can be made more efficient or otherwise improved.
+Please let me know if you find any bugs, would like to see new features added, or can see ways the type can be made more performant or otherwise improved.

 Shaun Moss (<shaun@astromultimedia.com>)